-This section of the Tobacco Settlement Financing Corporation's (TSFC) annual financial report represents our narrative overview and financial performance analysis for the fiscal year ended June 30, 2006.
+This section of the Tobacco Settlement Financing Corporation's (TSFC) annual financial report represents our narrative overview and financial performance analysis for the fiscal year ended June 30, 2009.
 Please read it in conjunction with the financial statements that follow this section.
+It should also noted that while attempts have been made to disclose all pertinent risk factors, it is difficult to capture all current litigation and other proceedings relating to the Master Settlement Agreement, and the reader should not rely upon management's discussion contained herein when making investment decisions.